The Australian army service records database is an

 aid benefits to a specific person who is seeking for

-Australian people should also understand that
+in conventional ways.
+Australian people should also

-existing information can also be helpful to spouses
+understand that existing information can also be

-own family members.
+information about their own family members.

 Thus, army records can be a very important part in